+$$q_j = (\theta{jk} A_k)^{\frac{1}{\sigma - 1}} X, \tag{3}$$

-$$q_j = \left(\theta{jk} A_k\right)^{\frac{1}{\sigma-1}} X,\tag{3}$$ where θ{jk} is a match specific and verifiable permanent level of productivity, A_k is the productivity of the intermediate input supplier k (with any producer) and X is the quantity of intermediate inputs of high quality provided by the supplier (we will refer to $\theta{jk}A_k$ as productivity, although, strictly speaking productivity is given by $(\theta{jk}A_k)^{\frac{1}{\sigma-1}}$).
+where θ{jk} is a match specific and verifiable permanent level of productivity, A_k is the productivity of the intermediate input supplier k (with any producer) and X is the

-8Because of technological progress, the differentiated sector will eventually become so productive, that the consumption of the homogenous good is driven to 0.
+9Because of technological progress, the differentiated sector will eventually become so productive, that the consumption of the homogeneous good is driven to 0.
 Hence, technically, we present an approximation which is only valid for sufficiently low productivity of the differentiated sector.
-Alternatively, if the productivity of the homogenous good also grows at the rate of the technological frontier (through a knowledge externality), then our solution is exact.
+Alternatively, if the productivity of the homogeneous good also grows at the rate of the technological frontier (through a knowledge externality), then our solution is exact.
 Nothing of substance depends on this.

-9The functional form of the utility function allows us to avoid general equilibrium effects through wages (due to the homogenous good) or the price index of the differentiated goods (as utility is separable).
+10The functional form of the utility function allows us to avoid general equilibrium effects through wages (due to the homogeneous good) or the price index of the differentiated goods (as utility is separable).
 These features would complicate the analysis without changing any of our central results.